YuriSizov/boscaceoil-blue/docs/src/notes_and_patterns.md

 ### Selecting and stamping

 If you hold <kbd>Shift</kbd> and then <kbd>Left Click</kbd> and drag across the grid, you can select notes.
-Pressing <kbd>Ctrl + C</kbd> when notes are selected copies them.
-Copied notes can be inserted into the same or a different pattern with <kbd>Ctrl + V</kbd>.
+Pressing <kbd>Ctrl/Cmd + C</kbd> when notes are selected copies them.
+Copied notes can be inserted into the same or a different pattern with <kbd>Ctrl/Cmd + V</kbd>.
 Inserted notes are placed relative to the cursor, to the top-right of it.

 ![](/images/patterns-stamping.png)